 Jackson Lake Dam to Pacific Creek Boat Ramp

-Kayaking/Canoeing – enjoy the quiet serenity and unbelievable surroundings via kayak or canoe on one of the many lakes and waterways that grace the region.
+Enjoy the quiet serenity and unbelievable surroundings via kayak or canoe on one of the many lakes and waterways that grace the region.
 Pack a picnic lunch and plenty of water and sunscreen and plan for a leisurely and unforgettable day on the water!

 String Lake to Leigh Lake